 Friday: Can be your choice of upper-body or lower-body days like above (Day 1 and 3 or 2)

-Saturday: Whatever you did not do yesterday, do today, but add in a longer run 4-5 miles.
-Try to make the middle 3 miles as close as possible to your goal pace.
-Longer rucks are good on this day too.
+Saturday: Whatever you did not do yesterday, do today, but add in a longer, 4-5 mile run.
+Try to make the middle three miles as close as possible to your goal pace.
+Longer rucks are good on this day, too.

-Sunday: I personally like to rest, but you can make it a make-up day if you need more miles, OR lick your wounds and do another mobility day if you are feeling the aches and pains of running.
+Sunday: I personally like to rest, but you can make it a makeup day if you need more miles or do another mobility day if you are feeling the aches and pains of running.